YonatanElul/afsrr/README.md

 After downloading the raw data, you can generate the processed data using the data generation script located at: `afsrr\afsrr\run\data_generation\process_data.py`.
 The processed data will be saved by default at: `afsrr\data\processed`.

+NOTE THAT THIS STEP CAN TAKE A SIGNIFICANT AMOUNT OF TIME!!! i.e., several hours.

 Once the processing step is completed we can proceed to run our experiments.

 ### Running Experiments